 - Kids paint – Use different colors to bring life to the project – or crayons

 First, trace – with a black marker – the Christmas Tree shape twice on the cardboard.

 If you know how to paint a beautiful Christmas Tree, feel free to do it!
 Once you have the two trees you are going to cut them – in the middle – halfway through.

 You will cut one from the bottom and the other one from the top.
 After this, paint or color the tree on both sides.
 When the paint is dried assemble the tree as shown in the picture above.

 In this step, paint and cut the ornaments.
 If you want to hang some of them on the tree, use a toothpick – to open a little hole in the ornament – then insert thread and tie a knot.

 Step 3: Glue and hang the ornaments!

 This is my favorite part!!
 Once you have your ornaments cut and ready to hang, place them any place you’d like them to be!
-After this, put the tree in your child’s nightstand!
-Note: You can also wrap little boxes as a little presents to locate under the tree!
+After this, put the tree on your child’s nightstand!
+Note: You can also wrap little boxes as little presents to locate under the tree!

 Do you have any questions?
 Or any topics or crafts you’d like me to post soon!